lwjglgamedev/lwjglbook-bookcontents-leg/chapter17/chapter17.md

 ![Fragment Normals](fragment_normals.png)

-The way we are going to achieve this is bay loading another texture which stores the normals for the surface.
-Each pixel of the normal texture will contain the values of the x, y and z coordinates of the normal stored as an RGB value.
+The way we are going to achieve this is by loading another texture which stores the normals for the surface.
+Each pixel of the normal texture will contain the values of the $$x$$, y and $$z$$ coordinates of the normal stored as an RGB value.

 Let’s use the following texture to draw a quad.